-- Rural Landowners are willing to undertake further education to assist in improving the productive capacity of their properties. - New arrivals to the rural areas can bring with them alternative perspectives, innovative farming practices, alternative rural-based enterprises, and financially capability. - Opposition to any activity associated with Coal Seam Gas. - Desire to convert rural landsharing and multiple occupancy communities to allow title for individual dwellings and shareholders. - Concern about the poor quality of many rural dwellings. - That the quality of soil is highly variable and reflects the capability of the land to support agricultural activities. - Would like to amalgamate with adjoining properties but the price of developed land is excessive and would impact the ability to generate income sufficient to offset the purchase - There is a need for off-farm income to subsidise income from the farm and continue to improve small rural - Rural landowners are often asset rich but cash poor. - Rural tourism is a significant opportunity to generate onfarm income through diversification. - Concern about an increased rural population leading to need for increased or improved local services and facilities which in turn will lead to higher Council charges.
+- · Rural Landowners are willing to undertake further education to assist in improving the productive capacity of their properties. - New arrivals to the rural areas can bring with them alternative perspectives, innovative farming practices, alternative rural-based enterprises, and financially capability. - Opposition to any activity associated with Coal Seam Gas. - Desire to convert rural landsharing and multiple occupancy communities to allow title for individual dwellings and shareholders. - Concern about the poor quality of many rural dwellings. - That the quality of soil is highly variable and reflects the capability of the land to support agricultural activities. - Would like to amalgamate with adjoining properties but the price of developed land is excessive and would impact the ability to generate income sufficient to offset the purchase - There is a need for off-farm income to subsidise income from the farm and continue to improve small rural - Rural landowners are often asset rich but cash poor. - Rural tourism is a significant opportunity to generate onfarm income through diversification. - Concern about an increased rural population leading to need for increased or improved local services and facilities which in turn will lead to higher Council charges.

 While the above points represent the attitudes of those members of the community who responded to surveys, lodged submissions, or attended community forums, the majority of rural landowners have not provided feedback into the preparation of the Strategy.
-As such, it could be assumed that this lack of response in large part reflects the belief that the way things are now is satisfactory and the future should reflect this attitude.